filip-we/terminal/dev_log.md

 I also tried scripting tests of my device.
 The test would send a series of bytes, simply.
 This would allow me to test that all escape-codes are handeled properly.
 When trying this with a simple "hello, world"-message only the first letter was displayed.
 This makes me believe the USB-tasks takes too long for my terminal to keep up with the incomming data from the PC.

+# 2023-08-09
+I want to be able to write unit-tests in C. This requires me to be able to compile another target than the Termina-executable itself.
+After some searching I found [this guide](http://www.throwtheswitch.org/build/cmake).
+I've already implemented the switch for selecting compiling the program or the tests.